rock-yu/mcp-made-simple/lesson3/LESSON.md

    If Python 3.12+ is not installed, download it from [python.org](https://www.python.org/downloads/release/python-3120/) and ensure it's added to PATH during installation.

-2. Choose your installation method:

-   Option A - Using pipx (Recommended):
+2. Install pipx and supabase-mcp-server

    ```bash
    # Install and configure pipx
    python -m pip install --user pipx